-Steroid hormones are lipids that are made from cholesterol and they're produced in the adrenal glands and reproductive glands.
-Because steroid hormones are lipids made from cholesterol, the are lipid soluble.
-This means is they can move through the plasma membrane easily and because they're allowed to move through the plasma membrane, they will bind with receptors on the nucleus.
+Steroid hormones are lipids that are made from cholesterol.
+They're produced in the adrenal glands and reproductive glands.
+Because steroid hormones are lipids made from cholesterol, they are non-polar, hydrophobic (water-repelling) molecules.
+This means they can't move through blood (which is very watery) without help, but they can move through the plasma membrane easily.
+They get to make a direct path through the cell to receptors on the nucleus.

-Steroid hormones will bind to receptors on the nucleus and this will allow them to affect the behavior of the DNA.
+Steroid hormones will bind to receptors on the nucleus, and this will allow them to affect the behavior of the DNA.
 They can turn genes and DNA on or off; this controls protein-making mechanisms and can directly affect the target cell's function.

 Source: THIS WORK IS ADAPTED FROM SOPHIA AUTHOR AMANDA SODERLIND